ECE264-2025Fall-WL/hw18-expression-tree-evaluator/README.md

-# Expression Tree Evaluator
+# 🧮 Expression Tree Evaluator

-This assignment builds, prints, and evaluates arithmetic expressions using a **binary expression tree**.
+This project builds, prints, and evaluates arithmetic expressions using a **binary expression tree**.
 You will parse **postfix expressions** (Reverse Polish Notation), build an expression tree, and then use recursion to evaluate and print it.

 ---

-## Learning Goals
+## 📚 Learning Goals

 By completing this assignment, you will: